MicrobiomeCOH/COHMP_WAAFLE/README.md

 ## Requirements

-This pipeline assumes the standard COH analytical-core environment:
+This pipeline assumes the standard COH microbiome program snakemake environment:

 - **Snakemake** and **WAAFLE** available on `PATH` (via the cluster module system or a shared conda environment).
 The five `waafle_*` commands must be callable.
 - **BLAST+** (pulled in as a WAAFLE dependency) for the search step.